|MP 2.01.35||Paraspinal Surface Electromyography to Evaluate and Monitor Back Pain|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

+Back pain is an extremely common condition, affecting most individuals at some point in their lives.
 Identifying the pathogenesis of back pain is a challenging task, in part due to the complex anatomy of the back, which includes vertebrae, intervertebral discs, facet joints, spinal nerve roots, and numerous muscles.
 For example, back pain may be related to osteoarthritis, disc disease, subluxation, or muscular pathology, such as muscle strain or spasm.
 Moreover, due to referred pain patterns, the location of the pain may not be anatomically related to the pathogenesis of the pain.
 For example, buttock or leg pain may be related to pathology in the spine.
 In addition to the diagnostic challenges of back pain is the natural history of acute back pain.
-The majority of cases of acute low back pain will resolve with conservative therapy, such as physical therapy, and continuing normal activities within limits permitted by the pain.
-Thus, initial imaging or other diagnostic testing is generally not recommended unless “red flag” warning signs are present or the pain persists for longer than 4-6 weeks.
+Most cases of acute low back pain will resolve with conservative therapy, such as physical therapy, and continuing normal activities within limits permitted by the pain.
+Thus, initial imaging or other diagnostic testing is generally not recommended unless “red flag” warning signs are present or the pain persists for longer than 4 to 6 weeks.
 Red flag findings include significant trauma, history of cancer, unrelenting night pain, fevers or chills, and progressive motor or sensory deficits.

-Aside from physical examination, diagnostic tests include imaging technologies, such as magnetic resonance imaging (MRI), designed to identify pathology (e.g., bulging discs) or tests such as discography to localize the abnormality by reproducing the pain syndrome.
+Aside from physical examination, diagnostic tests include imaging technologies, such as magnetic resonance imaging (MRI), designed to identify pathology (eg, bulging discs) or tests such as discography to localize the abnormality by reproducing the pain syndrome.
 However, due to their lack of specificity, all diagnostic tests must be carefully interpreted in the context of the clinical picture.
 For example, 5% of asymptomatic patients will have bulging discs as identified by MRI.
 Therefore, the presence of a bulging disc may only be clinically significant if well correlated with symptoms.
-Assessment of the musculature may focus on ROM or strength exercises.
+Assessment of the musculature may focus on range of motion or strength exercises.

 In contrast to anatomic imaging, SEMG, which records the summation of muscle activity from groups of muscles, has been investigated as a technique to evaluate the physiologic functioning of the back.
 A noninvasive procedure, SEMG is contrasted with needle electromyography, an invasive procedure in which the electrical activity of individual muscles is recorded.
-Paraspinal SEMG, also referred to as paraspinal EMG scanning, has been explored as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms such as spasm, tenderness, limited ROM, or postural disorders.
+Paraspinal SEMG has been explored as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms such as spasm, tenderness, limited range of motion, or postural disorders.
 The technique is performed using 1 or an array of electrodes placed on the skin surface, with recordings made at rest, in various positions, or after a series of exercises.
 Recordings can also be made by using a handheld device, which is applied to the skin at different sites.
-Electrical activity can be assessed by computer analysis of the frequency spectrum (i.e., spectral analysis), amplitude, or root mean square of the electrical action potentials.
+Electrical activity can be assessed by computer analysis of the frequency spectrum (ie, spectral analysis), amplitude, or root mean square of the electrical action potentials.
 In particular, spectral analysis that focuses on the median frequency has been used to assess paraspinal muscle fatigue during isometric endurance exercises.
 Paraspinal SEMG has been researched as a technique to establish the etiology of back pain and also has been used to monitor the response to therapy and establish physical activity limits, such as assessing capacity to lift heavy objects or ability to return to work.

 Paraspinal SEMG is an office-based procedure that may be most commonly used by physiatrists or chiropractors.
 The following clinical applications of the paraspinal SEMG have been proposed: